zielinski-marcin/PowerBI-Projects/Manufacturing Downtime/README.md

     ParetoHours / TotalHours
 ```
 Then I used the Pareto% measure in a *line and stacked column chart* for the line values, and the sum of downtime (in hours) for the column values.
 The resulting Pareto chart allows the user to identify the 5 factors responsible for 80% of downtime at a glance.
+### Insights
+I added an "Insights" button in the upper right corner of the report.
+It takes advantage of bookmarks to display textboxes with some key takeaways from the dataset.